 Lieutenant Colonel (retired) Aram Donigian served in the U.S. Army for 21 years as an infantry and public-affairs officer, deploying three times to Afghanistan.
 Donigian cofounded the West Point Negotiation Project and is the coauthor of several articles on negotiation within the military context.
 Donigian currently teaches the Negotiations course at Tuck and works closely with the Tuck Business Bridge Program.

-Coxe Distinguished Professor of Management
+Steven Roth Professor of Management

 Courtney Hurley Pierson T’01